nicholaswilde/recipes/docs/soups-and-stews/french-onion-soup.md

 ### Step 4

 Stir in dry red wine, scraping up any browned bits, and cook until nearly evaporated, about 1 minute.
-Stir in vegetable broth, thyme sprigs, bay leaves, 1/2 teaspoon pepper, and 1/2 teaspoon salt.
+Stir in [vegetable broth][1], thyme sprigs, bay leaves, 1/2 teaspoon pepper, and 1/2 teaspoon salt.
 Increase heat to high and bring to boil.
 Reduce heat to medium-low and simmer, uncovered, for 30 minutes.

 ### Step 5